tonymullen/ups-website/src/partials/f15se/hw/group-project-description.html.md

 git push github master

 Check your repository to make sure the entire application code has been properly uploaded.

 Each member should then clone the repository locally, and each member should make and commit some change (editing the README is a good place to start) in order to show me that everybody is able to commit.
 Each member should also test their local cloned code to ensure that it runs properly on their own machine.

+## For all iterations

 For each of these iterations, you will use Tracker to identify a set of user stories to work on during the iteration (and who will work on each).
 You will then use techniques from BDD and TDD to implement these user stories.